sumnerevans/sumnerevans.com/content/posts/programming/2021-advent-of-code.md

 </details>

 Part 1 went fairly well for me today.
-Part 2 did not go quite as well (I missed a key insight into the problem), but it was not a decent enough performance so I didn't loose too many points on the Mines leaderboard.
+Part 2 did not go quite as well (I missed a key insight into the problem), but it was a decent enough performance so I didn't loose too many points on the Mines leaderboard.

 I also solved this problem in OCaml after cleaning up my Python code.